omazapa/root_mcp_server/README.md

 ## Architecture

 Below is the architecture diagram for the `root_mcp_server` project.
-The image file `diagram.png` (in the repository root) contains a visual representation of the components and their interactions.
+The image contains a visual representation of the components and their interactions.

 ![Architecture Diagram](./diagram.png)